gegkat/vehicle_detection/writeup.md

 #### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

 I recorded the positions of positive detections in each frame of the video using the `find_cars()` method mentioned above.
-From the positive detections I created a heatmap using the `add_heat()` function in `box_utils.py` lines 7 to 16.
+From the positive detections I created a curr_heatmap using the `add_heat()` function in `box_utils.py` lines 7 to 16.

-I also kept track of a second heatmap to essentially filter the heatmap across time.
+I also kept track of a second heatmap to filter the curr_heatmap across the video stream.
 This was done in lines 81 to 91 of `process_img()` in `VehicleDetector.py`.
-At each frame I decremented this second heatmap by 2 at all indices and then added in the results of the heatmap from the current frame.
-This way each pixel not identified with vehicle was decremented by 2 but pixels found in 1 window were decremented by 1, pixels find in 2 windows were kept the same, pixels find in 3 windows were incremented by 1 and so on.
-Over several frames, pixels that were successively not part of a vehicle window become large negative values and pixels that were successively part of a vehicle window become large positive values.
-So a high value represents high confidence of a vehicle present and a large negative value is the opposite.
-In order to allow this confidence map to change over time, I applied saturation limits of -12 and 8.
+At each frame I incremented the heatmap by curr_heatmap minus 2.
+In this way, over a series of frames pixels with 0 or 1 detection get colder (more negative) and pixels with 3 or more detections get warmer (larger positive).
+I applied saturation limits of -12 and 8 to allow responsiveness to new information.

-Next I thresholded the heatmap at 0 to make a binary image of vehicle positions, `apply_threshold()`, lines 19 to 28 of `box_utils.py`.
+Next I thresholded the heatmap at 0 to make a binary image of vehicle positions using`apply_threshold()`, lines 19 to 28 of `box_utils.py`.
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap and construct bounding boxes, `draw_labeled_bboxes()`, lines 31 to 49 of `box_utils.py`

-Here's an example result showing the heatmap from a test image, the result of thresholding, and the bounding boxes then overlaid on the original image:
+Here's an example result showing the heatmap from a test image, the result of thresholding, and the bounding boxes then overlaid on the original image.
+In this example this is the first image of a sequence so there is no filtering of the heatmap.
+You can see that the binary threshold is a little tighter than the heatmap because pixels with only a single detection become -1 and are not part of the bounding box.

 ![alt text][image8]